stakewise/v3-sdk/README.md

 ---
 ## Requirements
-<span style="color:red">Installed ethers 6.6.7+ is required.</span> This package is not included in the library (peerDependencies are used), but must be installed in your application.
+Installed ethers 6.6.7+ is required This package is not included in the library (peerDependencies are used), but must be installed in your application.
 In the future we will try to update the ethers library with the latest version in a timely manner.
 If you are using ethers 5 or less, there are 2 solutions:
 1. Upgrade to ethers 6, it is much more convenient.
 2. You can install ethers 6 version separately, but it will expand your bandle: